-The Pandan course featured kaya – a coconut jam infused with pandan – on toasted sourdough from White Cottage Bakery near Cambridge.
+The Pandan course featured kaya – a coconut jam infused with pandan – on toasted sourdough.
 Pandan layer cake (layered with pandan custard jelly) and pandan black sesame chiffon cake rounded out the tasty trio.

 More chiffon goodness followed in the Fruity course, featuring a Japanese strawberry roll (Jin’s take on the British classic strawberries & cream) and orange & chocolate chiffon cake, with a small cup of mango & passion fruit mousse for a tropical flavour between cakes.
 Just perfect!